 by Enver Masud

-The President and virtually every major U.S. news media persist in using oxymorons: Islamic
+President George W. Bush and virtually every major U.S. news media persist in using oxymorons: Islamic

 extremism, Islamic terrorism, and now, in the President's October 6 address